xianqiliu/http-request/Readme.md

 # 3 Different ways to make HTTP Requests in PHP

-This repo use Amadeus Self-Service API as examples to show how to make HTTP Requests in PHP.
+This repo uses some Amadeus Self-Service APIs as examples to show how to make HTTP Requests in PHP.

 The APIs used in this repo are:
 - **POST** [Access Granted Client Credentials](https://documenter.getpostman.com/view/2672636/RWEcPfuJ#f85a162b-a405-baed-cf93-d831bdde2342)